Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Introduction

 \subsection{Attractive geodesics}

-The main technical proposition underlying the proof of our coalescence result is presented in this section (Proposition~\ref{prop:attractive geodesics intro} below).
+The main technical proposition underlying the proofs of our coalescence and highways and byways results is presented in this section (Proposition~\ref{prop:attractive geodesics intro} below).
 Roughly, it shows that if two geodesics spend significant amount of time near each other then they intersect.
 Its proof does not rely on the planar geometry and may be adapted also to geodesics in $\ZZ^d$ for $d>2$.
 Planarity is used when deducing Theorem~\ref{mainthm2} from the proposition, in order to verify that two geodesics with nearby starting and ending points will spend a significant amount of time near each other, with high probability.
+Planarity is similarly used when deducing Theorem~\ref{thm:density2}.

 We wish to make precise the idea that a geodesic $\gamma$ is \emph{attractive} in the sense that any geodesic which spends significant amount of time near $\gamma$ must share an edge with $\gamma$.
 Our formalization of this idea is in~\eqref{eq:attractive geodesic event}; it requires the following definitions.